ansys/pyansys-dev-guide/doc/source/content-writing/index.rst

 Content writing
 ===============

-This section is for documentarians and contributors who write, edit, and review user-facing documentation for PyAnsys libraries.
+This section is for technical writers and contributors who write, edit, and review user-facing documentation for PyAnsys libraries.

 If your main goal is documentation infrastructure, deployment, or project-level